iamtheyammer/fetch-ford-service-manuals/README.md

 ### Get code and dependencies

 1. Clone this repository with `git clone https://github.com/iamtheyammer/fetch-ford-service-manuals.git`, and enter the repository's directory (likely with `cd fetch-ford-service-manuals`)
    - Previously cloned?
 Run `git pull` to get up to date!
    - If `git pull` does **not** say `Already up to date.`, run the next 2 steps to ensure your dependencies are up-to-date.
    - If you get an error while pulling, try running `git stash`, `git pull`, then `git stash apply` to un-stash your files.
 2. Run `yarn` to download dependencies
 3. Run `yarn playwright-setup` to download and set up Playwright

 ### Set up PTS

+These instructions are intended for Chrome or Chrome-based browsers.

 1. If you haven't, purchase a PTS subscription from [here](https://www.motorcraftservice.com/Purchase/ViewProduct).
 The 72 hour subscription is fine.
 2. Once purchased, go to PTS: click [here](https://www.motorcraftservice.com/MySubscriptions), then click on your subscription title. ![how to open PTS](img/open-pts.png)
 3. Once PTS opens, navigate to your car.
    - **Do not use your VIN.**
    - On the left, choose *By Year & Model*, then select your car's year and model.
    - Press GO once selected.

 ### Set up template files
-1. In templates/ create a copy of cookieString.txt.template named "cookieString.txt" and clear the contents.
+1. In `templates/`, make a copy of `cookieString.txt.template`, and name it `cookieString.txt`
+2. Clear the contents of `cookieString.txt`
-2. In templates/ create a copy of params.json.template named "params.json".
+3. In `templates/`, make a copy of `params.json.template`, and name it `params.json`.

+### Watch the tutorial video (optional)

+[This tutorial](https://youtu.be/Ax8TAndmLhU) shows you how to collect cookies, wiring params, and workshop params for cars made in 2003 or newer.

 ### **2003 or newer:** Get data for your car

 **If your vehicle was made BEFORE 2003, use [these](#2002-or-older-get-data-for-your-car) instructions.**

 This script requires some data about your car that's not available in the PTS GUI in order to fetch the correct manual.
+There's a tutorial video [here](https://youtu.be/Ax8TAndmLhU) that shows you how to collect this data, too.

 1. Open DevTools, and navigate to the Network tab.
 2. Click on the Workshop tab in PTS.
 3. Filter for the one POST to `https://www.fordservicecontent.com/Ford_Content/PublicationRuntimeRefreshPTS//publication/prod_1_3_372022/TreeAndCover/workshop/32/~WSLL/{some numbers here}`.
 It should look similar to the request in [this photo](img/workshop-request.png).
 4. Click on that request, and look at the sent form data (i.e. the payload).
 5. Open [`templates/params.json`](templates/params.json), and copy information from that request into the values of the JSON `.workshop` field.
    - **Do not add fields.
 Only change values.**
    - Change the values to match.
 You probably won't need to change anything under the line break.
    - If you can't find the Book Title or Wiring Book Title, look in the query string parameters. **Do not leave them blank!**
 6. Get your wiring data: follow instructions [here](#all-vehicles-get-wiring-data).

 ### **2002 or older:** Get data for your car